ptbello/localtourguide/README.md

 ======

 This repo is the working code that goes with the presentation I gave at [WP Day 2013 in Bologna](http://www.wpday.it/):

 **[WordPress per Startup](http://www.slideshare.net/pierobellomo/wp-per-startup/)**

-It's case study in the use of WordPress as a fast and realible tool to build Minimum Viable Products *
+It's case study in the use of WordPress as a fast and realible tool to build Minimum Viable Products.
-*
-*
-**\_strap** is a starter theme for WordPress.
-It has the goal of integrating Twitter's **bootstrap** (https://github.com/twitter/bootstrap) into Automattic's **\_s** (https://github.com/Automattic/_s) with the [smallest possible changeset](https://github.com/ptbello/_strap/compare/master).

-Like its big brother \_s, \_strap is not intended as Parent theme, rather as starting point to build a custom theme from scratch.
-This means you will have to [replace](https://github.com/Automattic/_s#getting-started) all internal references to \_s with your new theme's name.
-No worries, you don't have to do it by hand: \_strap includes an automatic process \- just follow the instructions below.

 Test Drive
 ------------